-Well done to all of those children who have been receiving healthy lunchbox stickers this year.
-It is great to see so many children and their parents making healthy choices.
-We have continued to successfully run the snack shop at play times and we would like to say thank you to all of those children who are continuing to use it.
+Well done to all of those children who have received our healthy lunchbox stickers in previous years.
+It has been great to see so many children and their parents making healthy choices.
+We have continued to successfully run the snack shop which the children can access before school and we would like to say thank you to all of those children who are continuing to use it.

 Please do check our lunchbox policy below or contact your child's class teacher if you have any questions.